LukasMnt/md_viewer_catppuccin_like_theme/README.md

 Color accent: Mauve (well, only links actually use it but it's here)

 ## Notes
-- Some `!important` tags are required at few spots and I don't know why, help is welcome
 - In blocks of code, the first line is shifted on the right, don't know why too
 - It may be incomplete because of my basic usage of it.
-- Adding variables would make it better for further edition
+- Some `!important` tags are required at few spots and I don't know why, help is welcome
 - Sorry for my poor frenchy english

 # Install